Hugh Weston: Life

 He was born at Burton-Overy, Leicestershire, about 1505, and educated at Balliol College, Oxford, migrating to Lincoln College.
 He graduated B.A. on 18 July 1530, M.A. on 14 January 1533, B.M. on 30 May 1537, B.D. on 2 May 1539, and D.D. in July 1540, being incorporated D.D. at Cambridge in 1554.
-On 16 July 1533 he was elected one of the officials of Oxford market, and in 1537 was proctor.
-On 8 January 1538 he was elected Rector of Lincoln College, and in 1540 was appointed Lady Margaret professor of divinity.
+On 16 July 1533, he was elected as one of the officials of Oxford market, and in 1537 was proctor.
+On 8 January 1538, he was elected Rector of Lincoln College, and in 1540 was appointed Lady Margaret professor of divinity.

-On 15 September 1541 he was collated rector of St. Nicholas Olave, and on 19 May 1544 rector of St. Botolph's, Bishopsgate.
-On 17 October 1547 he was appointed Archdeacon of Cornwall, and in the same year he became rector of Burton-Overy.
-Early in 1549 his Catholic views brought him into collision with the university visitors; he was ejected from his professorship, and on 11 September following Alexander Seymour was paid for arresting Weston in Leicestershire and conveying him to the Fleet prison.
+On 15 September 1541, he was collated rector of St. Nicholas Olave, and on 19 May 1544, rector of St. Botolph's, Bishopsgate.
+On 17 October 1547, he was appointed Archdeacon of Cornwall, and in the same year he became rector of Burton-Overy.
+Early in 1549, his Catholic views brought him into collision with the university visitors; he was ejected from his professorship, and on 11 September following Alexander Seymour was paid for arresting Weston in Leicestershire and conveying him to the Fleet prison.

 How long he remained in confinement is uncertain, but he retained all his offices except his professorship, and received further preferment on Queen Mary's accession.
 On 18 September 1553 he was installed dean of Westminster, and on 22 January 1554 was collated to the archdeaconry of Colchester; he also received the living of Cliff-at-Hoo, Kent, on 2 April 1554, resigning the rectorship of Lincoln in 1555.
 His services as a controversialist were in great demand.
 He acted as confessor to Henry Grey, 1st Duke of Suffolk and Sir Thomas Wyatt at their execution, was prolocutor of the convocation that met on 16 October 1553, and preached at St. Paul's Cross four days later, and before the queen on Ash Wednesday (7 February 1553–4) during Wyatt's rebellion.
 He examined Thomas Philpot, had disputations with Nicholas Ridley and John Bradford, and presided over Thomas Cranmer's trial in St. Mary's, Oxford, on the 14th, and over the disputation between Latimer and Richard Smith on 18 April 1554.